Why Free Financial Advice is Not Really Free

 Jaideep shares his thoughts on the need for a Financial Planner and much more….
 Read on!

 Why Should I pay for a Financial Planner?

 Medicine and Financial Planning are similar.
 People visit a qualified doctor for a prescription to buy medicine to heal their ailments.
 The doctor tells them which medicine, what quantity and in what frequency to take it.
 There are great risks in taking medicine without knowing what it is for and the same applies in personal finance.
 People who buy financial products without knowing or understanding what they are getting into, are taking great risks with not just their savings but also their future and their life goals.

-Can I get good advice from people who sell financial products in banks and insurance companies?
+Can I get good financial advice from people who sell financial products in banks and insurance companies?

 While it is very much possible to get good advice from such people, you also need to realize that often they don’t look at your whole financial picture and do not necessarily have your best interests in mind.
 They are more concerned with how much commission is offered by the products they are selling.